Yelp/elastalert/docs/source/ruletypes.rst

 ``rocket_chat_channel_override``: Incoming webhooks have a default channel, but it can be overridden.
 A public channel can be specified “#other-channel”, and a Direct Message with “@username”.

-``rocket_chat_emoji_override``: By default ElastAlert will use the :ghost: emoji when posting to the channel.
+``rocket_chat_emoji_override``: By default ElastAlert 2 will use the :ghost: emoji when posting to the channel.
 You can use a different emoji per
 ElastAlert rule.
 Any Apple emoji can be used, see http://emojipedia.org/apple/ .

 ``rocket_chat_msg_color``: By default the alert will be posted with the ‘danger’ color.
 You can also use ‘good’ or ‘warning’ colors.

 ``rocket_chat_text_string``: Notification message you want to add.

-``rocket_chat_proxy``: By default ElastAlert will not use a network proxy to send notifications to Rocket.Chat.
+``rocket_chat_proxy``: By default ElastAlert 2 will not use a network proxy to send notifications to Rocket.Chat.
 Set this option using ``hostname:port`` if you need to use a proxy. only supports https.

+``rocket_chat_ca_certs``: Set this option to ``True`` if you want to validate the SSL certificate.

+``rocket_chat_ignore_ssl_errors``: By default ElastAlert 2 will verify SSL certificate.
+Set this option to ``False`` if you want to ignore SSL errors.

+``rocket_chat_timeout``: You can specify a timeout value, in seconds, for making communicating with Rocket.Chat.
+The default is 10.
+If a timeout occurs, the alert will be retried next time ElastAlert 2 cycles.

 ``rocket_chat_attach_kibana_discover_url``: Enables the attachment of the ``kibana_discover_url`` to the Rocket.Chat notification.
 The config ``generate_kibana_discover_url`` must also be ``True`` in order to generate the url.
 Defaults to ``False``.